mncl/bash-tutorial/scopes.md

 ```

 ### Function
-Functions has blockscope with the exception that some special variables update.
+Functions works as blocks with the exception that some special variables update.
 This includes `$@`.
 When exiting the scope the parameter arguments are set to what they where before entering the function.
 To get function invocation scope variables use `local`, remeber that local is a command and it has its own return value.